 - Two way BIM integration for real-time data updates

-- Improves quality and accuracy of asset information
+- Improve quality and accuracy of asset information

-- 3D visualisation tools aid maintenance management and eliminate unnecessary call-outs
+- Accurate 3D models aid maintenance management and eliminate unnecessary call-outs

-- Integration between BIM models and QFM Space enables 3D visualisation of asset and building data, to support accurate move management and scenario planning
+- Integration between BIM models and QFM BIM enables 3D visualisation of asset and building data, to support accurate move management and scenario planning

 You may also be interested in: